-Rationale for approving Option 1: Option 1 represents CDBG compliant expenditures which involves administration, public service provision, and housing assistance.
+Rationale for approving Option 1: Option 1 represents CDBG compliant expenditures which involves administration, public service provision, stormwater upgrades, and housing assistance.
 In addition, the public service funding (ranking and award amount) has been vetted utilizing Commission accepted ranking methodology in light of National Objectives and City priorities.
 The total public service award amount does not exceed the CDBG 15% cap.
-However, an extra \$11,500 from CDBG CARES CV-3 is proposed to be added to public service funding.
-The use of the CARES money to help the City appropriately allocate the over \$350,000 in CARES funding granted to the City.
+An \$11,500 from CDBG CARES CV-3 is proposed to be added to public service funding for the Neighborhood Center and Hands of Hope.
 The administration amount will pay for the Community Development Staff members and is consistent with CDBG rules - cannot exceed 20% of the grant award.
 Finally, the suggested housing assistance allocation will be leveraged with SHIP or other funds to improve City housing stock and prevent homelessness.